ddave09/TipCalC/README.md

 The following **additional** features are implemented:

-- [1] List anything else that you can get done to improve the app functionality!
-Added a feature of Tax.
+- [1] Added a feature of Tax.
 User can select the state and app will pull up the percentage amount that would apply on the bill.
 I used view picker to make that.

 ## Notes